Protect your Android from threats

 To thin the herd, spend some time with third-party labs like AV-TEST and AV-Comparatives.
 These organizations independently test antivirus apps and publicly post the results to help consumers make informed decisions about which product to try.
 Avast Mobile Security for Android consistently ranks as one of the top-rated mobile antivirus solutions.

-Avast’s free antivirus app supports additional features including RAM optimization, anti-theft (which includes the ability to locate and remotely lock a lost or stolen phone), junk removal, download and upload speed checks, and real-time protection while browsing the web.
+Avast’s free antivirus app will help you optimize and clean up your Android phone, too.
+It comes with additional features including RAM optimization, anti-theft (which includes the ability to locate and remotely lock a lost or stolen phone), junk-file removal, download and upload speed checks, and real-time protection while browsing the web.

 The benefits of purchasing a paid version vary between developers.
 Premium functions might include PIN or fingerprint access to chosen sensitive applications, or VPN services that safeguard your device while connected to public Wi-Fi.
-If you’re only interested in how to check for malware on Android, your mileage on these additional features may vary, though higher levels of mobile security are never a bad thing.
+If you’re only interested in how to check for malware on Android, your use of these additional features may vary, though higher levels of mobile security are never a bad thing.

 For the majority of mobile users, a robust, free antivirus app should do the trick.
 Go with one that automatically updates its virus definitions to remain protected against the latest threats.

-Ready to improve your mobile security habits and practices?
-Without fail, the single most impactful change you can make is to install and use a proven mobile antivirus tool.
-After all, you’ll never need to worry about removing malware if it can’t make its way onto your phone in the first place.
+Without fail, the single most impactful change you can make to improve your mobile security habits is to install a proven mobile antivirus tool.
+After all, you’ll never need to worry about removing malware if it can’t get onto your phone in the first place.

 With over 100 million installs, Avast Mobile Security for Android is the leading free mobile antivirus tool.
 Stay protected from threats online with comprehensive, adaptive security that detects and blocks malware before it has a chance to infect your device.
-World-class mobile security, absolutely free.
+Get world-class mobile security, absolutely free.